Documentation

 This is the paid content only visitors who pay can read.

-If you don't add [x402], the plugin falls back to the post's excerpt as the teaser.
+Configure paywall settings in the Primer Pay meta box in the sidebar.
+If you don't add a Content Gate block or shortcode, the plugin falls back to the post's excerpt as the teaser.

 Readers: how to pay

-Install the free Primer Pay browser extension, fund it with USDC on Base, and browse normally.
+Install a compatible x402 browser extension, fund it with USDC on Base, and browse normally.
 Paywalled content unlocks automatically — no logins, no forms, no checkout flow.

 Learn more about the extension at the Primer Pay Extension page.